gc222/Uber-Data-Analytics/README.md

 ![Google Cloud Storage](<img width="1574" height="619" alt="image" src="https://github.com/user-attachments/assets/f2448f30-d1fe-4be8-96ad-8f0bc57e5b38" />)

-The raw unprocessed data is first ingested and stored into Google Cloud Storage acting as the central repository.
-This provides flexibility and scalability for large volumes of data
+The raw unprocessed data is first ingested and stored into Google Cloud Storage acting as the central repository for the pipeline.
+This is done by creating a globally accessible public bucket, allowing it to be retrieved via API from our ETL scripts.
+This setup provides scalable and flexible storage for large volumes of data and preserves the raw dataset for reprocessing and downstream transformations.

-Google Cloud Storage acts as the central repository that stores the raw unprocessed data in its native format.
-The

 ## 2. Data Processing in Mage
-In Mage, the workflow is programmed into individual blocks which separates the processing logic sequentially.
+In Mage, the end-to-end workflow is implemented into individual blocks which separates the processing logic sequentially.
+Each block encapsulates a specific stage of the process, making the pipeline easier to understand, maintain, and extend.
-1. The first stage is to **load** the data from GCS by providing the url for it to retrieve data.
-Pandas is utilised here as a powerful data science library to package it into a dataframe for easier data manipulation.
+1. The first block **loads** the raw data from the GCS bucket using the API URL.
+Pandas is utilised as a powerful data science library to package it into a dataframe for easier data manipulation and inspection.
-2. The second stage cleans and transforms the data according to the star schema data model for the analytics.
+2. The second block cleans and **transforms** the data and structures it align with the star schema data model, preparing it for analysis and optimised for faster querying performance.

-1. **Data Ingestion and Storage**
-   - The trip records data is stored in Google Cloud Storage serving as the staging area for the raw unprocessed data.

-2. **Data Processing**
-   - The Mage data pipeline tool runs the ETL scripts extracting the data from GCS, performing transformations, and load it into

-4. Transformation
+3. The final block **ingests** the processed data into BigQuery, where tables are created and populated.

+## Visualisation
+To visualise the data analysis, the data is loaded into Looker Studio by creating a live connection with BigQuery.
+The goal is to create an interactive Management Information / Operational dashboard thus it was designed to bring KPIs and business centric values to the forefront.
+The dashboard had two pages focused on:

+**Revenue Overview**
+- KPIs: Total Revenue, Avg.
+Fare Amount, Revenue per Mile
+- Revenue Breakdown by Hour of Day (column chart)
+- Revenue by Vendor ID (column chart)
+- Revenue by Payment Method (pie/donut chart)
+- Total Revenue by Rate Code (bar chart)
+- Avg.
+Fare Amount by Rate Code (bar chart)
+- Table view at trip record level

+**Trip Analysis**
+- KPIs: Total Trips, Avg.
+Trip Distance (mi), Avg.
+Duration, Total Passengers
+- Total Trips Completed over Time (Line Chart)
+- Avg.
+Trip Duration by Rate Code (Bar Chart)
+- Trips by Vendor ID (Column Chart)
+- No. of Trips by Rate Code (Bar Chart)
+- Passenger Count Breakdown (Bar Chart)
+- Pickup Location by Rate Code (Bubble Map)